Walter Nowotny: With Jagdgeschwader 54

 In 1942, Nowotny increased his tally of victories and claimed his 30th and 31st kills on 11 July over the Volkhov bridgehead during the Battle of Lyuban, which earned him the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 14 July 1942.
 Nowotny shot down a further five aircraft on a single day (32nd – 36th victories), known as an "ace in a day", on 20 July and repeated the designation with seven (48th – 54th victories) on 2 August.
 After having downed three enemy aircraft on 11 August, Leutnant Nowotny carried out three victory passes over the airfield, despite having sustained combat damage to his own Bf 109 "Black 1".
 In the subsequent landing, his aircraft somersaulted and he sustained moderate injuries.
 Walter Nowotny was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 4 September, after 56 aerial victories.
 The Knight's Cross earned him a home leave to Vienna.
 Here, the brothers Hubert and Walter met for the last time before Hubert was killed at Stalingrad.
 Leutnant Nowotny was made Staffelkapitän (squadron leader) of 1.
 Staffel of JG 54 on 25 October, replacing Oberleutnant Heinz Lange who was transferred.

-In January 1943, JG 54 started converting to the agile Focke-Wulf 190 fighter.
+In January 1943, JG 54 started converting to the agile Focke-Wulf Fw 190 fighter.
 With the new aircraft, Nowotny scored at an unprecedented "kill" rate, often averaging more than two planes a day for weeks on end.
 As of 1 February 1943, Nowotny, Schnörrer, – Nowotny's wingman since late 1942 – Anton Döbele and Rudolf Rademacher, formed a team known as the "chain of devils" (Teufelskette) or the Nowotny Schwarm, which during the course of the war was credited with 524 combined kills, making them the most successful team in the Luftwaffe.

 Nowotny scored his 69th to 72nd victory on 16 March.
-He reached the century mark on 5 June 1943, on his 344th combat mission.
+He reached the century mark on 15 June 1943, on his 344th combat mission.
 He was the 42nd Luftwaffe pilot to achieve the century mark.
 By 24 June, he would accumulate a further 24 victories increasing his total to 124.
 On 2 August, Hauptmann Gerhard Homuth, the commander of I. Gruppe was wounded in combat.
 In consequence, command temporarily was passed to Oberleutnant Hans Götz who was killed in action only two days later.
 Command of the Gruppe was then given to Oberleutnant Otto Vinzent.
 On 11 August, Vinzent was given command of 2.
 Staffel and Nowotny temporarily assumed command of I. Gruppe.
 On 15 September, Nowotny was officially appointed Gruppenkommandeur (group commander) of I. Gruppe.